 Also honored are this year’s five national finalists: David Godshall, University of California, Berkeley; Lauren Hackney, University of Virginia; Christopher Hardy, Cornell University; Caitlin Harrigan, University of British Columbia; and Amanda Jeter, University of Colorado, Denver.

-An independent jury of leaders in the landscape architecture profession selected the winners and finalists from a group of 39 graduate and 28 undergraduate students who were nominated by their faculty for being exceptional student leaders.
-These top students earned the designation of 2013 University Olmsted Scholars and join the growing community of 243 past and present Olmsted Scholars.
+An independent jury of leaders in the landscape architecture profession selected the award winner and finalists from a group of 38 graduate and undergraduate students who were nominated by their faculty for being student leaders in sustainable design and planning.
+These top students earned the designation of 2010 University Olmsted Scholars.